Section 1. Purpose and findings.

 Section 22.
 Contracts enforceable.

 It is the public policy of [State] that contracts related to the operation of a cannabis establishment registered pursuant to this chapter should be enforceable.
-It is the public policy of this state that no contract entered into by a cannabis establishment or its employees or agents as permitted pursuant to a valid registration, or by those who allow property to be used by an establishment, its employees, or its agents as permitted pursuant to a valid registration, shall be unenforceable on the basis that cultivating, obtaining, manufacturing, distributing, dispensing, transporting, selling, possessing, or using cannabis or hemp is prohibited by federal law.
+It is the public policy of this state that no contract entered into by a cannabis establishment or its employees or agents as permitted pursuant to a valid license, or by those who allow property to be used by an establishment, its employees, or its agents as permitted pursuant to a valid license, shall be unenforceable on the basis that cultivating, obtaining, manufacturing, distributing, dispensing, transporting, selling, possessing, or using cannabis or hemp is prohibited by federal law.

 Section 23.
 Respecting state law.